 - Better and more lasting results from osteopathy, chiropractic, massage, and bodywork sessions

 - Correct alignment of the head, poll and neck during eating, life, and work

-- Straightness through the spine and body
+- Straightness and suppleness through the spine and body

 - Decreased behavioral issues involving acceptance of the bit and bridle